Kolten Wong Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in MLB.

-- The Blue Jays have a 3.80 team ERA that ranks fifth among all league pitching staffs.
+- The Blue Jays have the seventh-ranked team ERA across all league pitching staffs (3.86).

 © 2023 Data Skrive.
 All rights reserved.